ZeroQI/Absolute-Series-Scanner/README.md

 #Absolute Series Scanner

+The Plex Scanner will make the video files showing in Plex, if not showing in Plex, it is a scanner issue.
 A Plex series scanner choose the following from the folders and file names:
 - Serie name
 - Season number
 - Episode number
 - Episode title (not filled by plex default series scanner, until the metadata agent refreshes it)
 - Episode year

-The files chosen by the scanner will be showing in Plex, if not showing in Plex, it is a scanner issue.

 The Plex metadata agent will find metadata (Serie Title, summary year, episode title, summary, posters, fanart, tags, ... ) for files showing in Plex.
 Anything missing there while the file shows up in Plex is an Agent issue, refer to the Agent readme here: https://github.com/ZeroQI/Hama.bundle/blob/master/README.md